ibm-cloud-docs/transit-gateway/create-gre.md

 ## Before you begin
 {: #gre-begin}

+Review [GRE connection considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-considerations) before you proceed.
+These considerations cover IP address requirements, zone placement, tunnel limits, and other constraints that affect whether the connection can be created successfully.
+{: important}

-The following prerequisites must be met before you can create a GRE tunnel connection:
+The following prerequisites must also be met before you can create a GRE tunnel connection:

 * Ensure that you have an existing classic infrastructure connection, or create one.
 For more information, see [Adding a connection](/docs/transit-gateway?topic=transit-gateway-adding-connections).
 The GRE tunnel connection connects with an endpoint only on classic infrastructure.
-* Review the [GRE connection considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-considerations) for additional prerequisites.

 ## Creating a GRE tunnel connection in the UI
 {: #tg-ui-adding-gre-connection-transit-gateway}